IBM-Cloud/ibm-cloud-cli-sdk/docs/interface_summary.md

 ### Command Output
 #### Incorrect Usage ([reference](https://github.com/IBM-Cloud/ibm-cloud-cli-sdk/blob/master/docs/plugin_developer_guide.md#25-incorrect-usage))

-When the user runs a command with the wrong usage (e.g. incorrect number of arguments, invalid option value, required options not specified and etc.), the message should be displayed and include help for the user for the command as below:
+When the user runs a command with the wrong usage (e.g. incorrect number of arguments, invalid option value, required options not specified, etc.), the message should be displayed and include help for the user for the command as below:

 ```
 Incorrect usage.